 A septic permit is just one of the many new things a log home builder must contend with during the construction process.
-This can seem intimidating to a first-time cabin builder, but it’s a straight-forward process that we’ll cover here so you can be confident moving forward building your cabin.
+This can seem intimidating to a first-time cabin builder, but it’s a straightforward process that we’ll cover here so you can be confident moving forward building your cabin.

 While it’s possible to construct your own DIY septic system if you’re building off the grid or living in an unpermitted area, most people will be dealing with building inspectors and county codes that require obtaining a permit when acting as their own general contractor.